Editor’s Note: This article was updated on 6 May 2021.

 Whenever we run a program, we create an instance of it, and, associated with that instance, we have something internal called threads.
 A thread can be seen as a unit of operations that our CPU has to perform for us.
 Many different threads can be associated with a single process of a program.
 Here is a graphic to help you form this idea in your mind:

-The most important piece to understand when talking about threads is: How can our machine determine which thread to process at any given moment in time?
+The most important piece to understand about threads is: How can our machine determine which thread to process at any given moment in time?

 As we know, our machines have a limited amount of resources (CPU, RAM), so it’s very important to correctly determine where we are going to allocate them or, better, which operations take precedence over others.
 And this all has to happen while still ensuring that no one operation takes too much time — nobody likes a slow laptop.